-- Each project area will be evaluated individually and scored accordingly.
-Applicants planning to apply for adjacent project areas are required to apply for these project areas separately in individual Applications.
-These Applications will be scored independently and may not be awarded together. - Any efficiencies that the Applicants are expecting to apply for adjacent project areas should be incorporated in the Application separately for each proposed project area.
-Each Application will be considered valid for each project area, irrespective of their location.
+- Each Project Area will be evaluated individually and scored accordingly.
+Applicants planning to apply for adjacent Project Areas are required to apply for these Project Areas separately in individual Applications.
+These Applications will be scored independently and may not be awarded together. - Any efficiencies that the Applicants are expecting to apply for adjacent Project Areas should be incorporated in the Application separately for each proposed Project Area.
+Each Application will be considered valid for each Project Area, irrespective of their location.

-As part of the Project Application, Applicants must select the Project Area from the dropdown list of Project Areas on the application portal which also includes the following information based on the Applicant's selection:
+As part of the Project Application, Applicants must select the Project Area from the dropdown list of Project Areas on the Project Application portal which also includes the following information based on the Applicant's selection: